 The following therapeutic approaches are recommended for children who have been diagnosed with Oppositional Defiant Disorder:

 There are no primary medication to treat ODD.
 Stimulant medications can reduce defiance and impulsive or retaliatory aggression however it does not cure ODD.
 The focus of treatment is on learning new behavioral skills.

 Some experts believe that ODD may derive from various developmental inconsistencies beginning with ineffective parenting practices.
 This is followed by problems with authority figures and poor social skills.
 As a child grows older these behaviors escalate and eventually become a pattern.
 Early detection and intervention addressing negative behaviors in a positive manner as well as positive social interactions can improve the overall functioning of the child and diminish their opposition.
 There are no definitive causes of ODD however the focus of treatment on skills, behavior modification and communication indicate that there exists a need for the child to learn strategies to function.
 The lack of medication treatment for ODD also indicate there are no physiological issues.

 All the lessons on the Smarter Parenting website help address ODD behaviors.
-Smarter Parenting does recommend The ABC’s of Behavior, Correcting Behaviors and Decision Making first for parents.
-Once parents and children have mastered these two lessons they should continue to learn the other skills on Smarter Parenting.
+Smarter Parenting does recommend the behavior skills of The ABC’s of Behavior, Correcting Behaviors and Decision Making first for parents.
+Once parents and children have mastered these lessons, we encourage them to continue learning the other skills on Smarter Parenting.

-Help your child find their own alternatives to negative behaviors using this method.
-By predetermining what course of action to take, your child will have a better chance at behaving appropriately in difficult situations.
+Help your child find their own alternatives to negative behaviors using the SODAS method.
+By predetermining what actions to take, your child will have a better chance at behaving appropriately in difficult situations.

 There are more tips, ideas, suggestions and activities to help you teach these lessons in an engaging way to your child on this website.
 Visit each of these lessons pages for more information.